Vitupério. Invectiva. Iambo grego. Sátira romana

 Namesort descending Role

-RAIMUNDO NONATO BARBOSA DE CARVALHO Advisor
+RAIMUNDO NONATO BARBOSA DE CARVALHO Presidente

 Summary: The Greek iambus, produced during Archaic Greece between VII and IV a.C. by